YashdalfTheGray/ecs-tester/README.md

 Once the tests are done running in docker, `docker inspect --format='{{.State.ExitCode}}' <name_set_in_run_command>` to check if they ran successfully.
 If successful, this should return `0`.

+Screenshots are taken at the end of the tests if the `DEBUG` environment variable is set to `true`.
+The screenshots get saved in `./artifacts` while running locally and they get saved inside the container while running with Docker.
+To get started, run `docker diff <name_set_in_run_command>` and you'll see what screenshots were created.

+You can access the screenshots by copying them out of the container and onto your host machine by running `docker cp <name_set_in_run_command>:/usr/app/artifacts <path_on_host>`.
+This will copy the entire folder of screenshots.

 ## Puppeteer version
 This project depends specifically on Puppeteer v0.13.0 because of a CSP issue with version 1.0.0 and newer.
 [This issue on the repository](https://github.com/GoogleChrome/puppeteer/issues/1229) and this [sandbox demo](https://puppeteersandbox.com/S0HVfA1j) has more information.